laravel-enso/Contacts/README.md

 - allows the management of contact persons, attached to other entities, such as owners
 - uses a polymorphic relationship for flexibility when attaching
 - contacts can be disabled while still keeping them, for reference
-- comes with a `Contacts.vue` VueJS component meant to be included anywhere
+- comes with a `Contacts.vue` VueJS component meant to be included anywhere, and an index page to list all contacts
-- uses the [VueComponents](https://github.com/laravel-enso/VueComponents) package in order to load its VueJS components
+- uses the [VueComponents](https://github.com/laravel-enso/VueComponents) package in order to load its VueJS dependencies

 ### Installation steps